Skip to main content

 Module Pages

-Use namespace syntax to render module pages from modules/<ModuleName>/resources/js/pages/:
+Use namespace syntax to render pages from modules/<ModuleName>/resources/js/pages/:

 // Renders: modules/Auth/resources/js/pages/Login.vue